slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The more «art» you allow in, the less commercial success you’ll have.
 People don’t want «art» they want entertainment.'*

+> *'There is no exquisite beauty without some strangeness in the proportion.' -- Edgar Allan Poe*

+> *'Poetry is what gets lost in translation.'*

 <!--
 > *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.'*

-> *'Imperfection is beauty, madness is genius and it's better to be absolutely ridiculous than absolutely boring.' -- Marilyn Monroe*
+> *'Imperfection is beauty, madness is genius and it's better to be absolutely ridiculous than absolutely boring.' -- Marilyn Monroe

-> *'There is no exquisite beauty… without some strangeness in the proportion.' -- Edgar Allan Poe*

-> *'Poetry is what gets lost in translation.'

-> *'A classic is a book that has never finished saying what it has to say.' -- Italo Calvino* -->
+-->